UHHRobotics22-23/MarimbaBot/marimbabot_bringup/README.md

 ### marimbabot_ur5_bringup.launch
 This file is already configured to work with our setup.
 However, the following parameters and code parts may be of interest.
 Also, for further information you may want to visit [hardware_design](https://github.com/UHHRobotics22-23/hardware_design).

+**By launching this file, the robot's gripper could reinitialize itself, so anything held by the gripper is dropped!**

 When using a wifi connection to the mallet, one can set the ip address and port here: